 - Be aware of potential conflicts of interest.
 Some companies place disclaimers in the emails, newsletters and other materials that they use to promote the stock.
 It’s important to read these carefully.

 If it’s harder than usual to find this information, that should be a major red flag.
+You want to invest in companies that you can properly research and see a clear roadmap for that gives you hope in building your portfolio.

 Diversify Your Portfolio